aiellolorenzo23/GrokUI/README.md

   If a block has no explicit language and the detector cannot infer it confidently, GrokUI falls back to plain text rendering.
 - Generated media does not open
   Check that the file path in the message still exists on disk and is accessible by the OS.
+- Inline media preview does not update in development Restart the full Electron app, not just the renderer.
+Preview loading depends on main-process protocol registration, so a renderer-only hot reload may not be enough after media-related changes.
 - Build fails on macOS or Linux
   `electron-builder` may require extra platform tooling or signing configuration depending on your target.
 Verify your local packaging prerequisites before assuming the app build is broken.
 - The UI is in English instead of Italian